Allov/knockout-dialoger/README.md

-# Knockout Dialoger
+# koco dialoger

-Knockout Dialoger is a knockout component used to display full screen dialogs.
+koco dialoger is a knockout component used to display full screen dialogs.
 It is an opinionated component based on the [Koco generator](https://github.com/cbcrc/generator-koco).

 ## Table of contents